You are here

 Summer registration is not required (see above).
 International students should confer with the Office of International Services for additional information.

-Assistantship Offer Letter Templates: Hiring units must follow the assistantship offer letter template on the offer letters sent to students (Teaching Assistant (TA); Research Assistant (RA); Graduate Assistant (GA).
-Note that there are seperate templates within the Word document for TAs and GAs, and the templates are by academic year (must be followed, as the tuition differential listings change by academic year).
-RAs are not part of teh GEO union, so information about the union should not be included in teh RA offer letter.
+Assistantship Offer Letter Templates: Hiring units must follow the assistantship offer letter template on the offer letters sent to students (Teaching Assistant (TA); Research Assistant (RA); Graduate Assistant (GA)).
+There are seperate templates TAs and GAs, and the templates are by academic year (must be followed, as the tuition differential listings change by academic year).
+RAs are not part of the GEO union, so information about the union should not be included in the RA offer letter.

 Dental and Vision Insurance: Dental and vision benefits are provided by the University for all assistantship recipients with at least a 25% appointment.
 See the Grad Assistant Dental and Vision Benefits page on the UIC HR website for full details about eligibility and enrollment in these plans.
 In addition, Assistants who utilize CampusCare have dental and vision benefits through CampusCare (see the Benefits tab on the top of the CampusCare site).

 Assistantships and Student Loans: An assistantship plus any loan or federal work-study eligibility cannot exceed the cost of attendance for the academic year.
+This is a federal rule.
 If applying for loans and/or work-study a Free Application for Federal Student Aid (FAFSA) must be completed.
 Conulst the Office of Student Financial Aid website for more information, or make an appointment to speak with a Financial Aid Counselor.